webiny/webiny-js/packages/lexical-parser/README.md

 ];
 ```

-Output is array of parsed and customized objects that represents the lexical parsed nodes.
-Parser can be configured to
+Output is array that contains customized objects with parsed node content in plain text or html.
+Parser can be
-export plain text or html in the `text` field.
+configured to export plain text or html in the `text` field.
 We will cover this in the next topic.

 ### Configure the nodes

-In order parser to recognize the lexical nodes, we need to configure the parser by importing
-the `configureLexicalParser`.
-This method will allow to specify the configuration object for the lexical parser.
+You can configure the parser importing the `configureLexicalParser` method.
+This method will allow to specify the
+configuration object for the lexical parser.

-This method accepts object with `LexicalParserConfig` type.
-Here we can specify a list of processors, we need to
+This method accepts objects with `LexicalParserConfig` type.
+Here we can specify a list of processor objects.
+In the
-configure the lexical nodes, create custom html and output processor callbacks.
+list, we need to configure the lexical nodes, and as an option, we can create a custom HTML and output processor
+callbacks.

 In the code below, we can see how we can configure the nodes.